 - Notable alumni stories.

-The majority of students who apply to higher education have social media accounts, so what better method to promote your university than by engaging and creating awareness with prospective students on a global scale, essentially for free?
+The majority of students who apply to higher education have social media accounts, so what better method to promote your university than by engaging and creating awareness with prospective students on a global scale?

 There is no doubt that the number 1 reason students go to university is to get a career.
 Without demonstrating the career value of a specific degree in your institution, marketing to students will be very difficult.
 It is crucial that students can clearly see how your institution can help them achieve their professional goals.